 Paul now turns to the persecution that he and the church faced.
 The resurrection is the heart of the gospel and he asks why anyone would endure for a lie.
 Without the resurrection, then, you might as well go along with the Epicureans and live it up here on the earth instead of endure the persecution for your faith.

-Do not be misled: 'Bad company corrupts good character.'
-Come back to your senses as you ought, and stop sinning; for there are some who are ignorant of God - I say this to your shame.
+Don't be fooled.
+"Bad company ruins good character."
+Come to your senses!
+Live righteously and stop sinning!
+There are some people who lack knowledge of God - I say this to your shame.

 Paul quotes from a Greek comedy by the poet Menander which the Corinthians would have been familiar with.
 Basically, he says that, if they continue to hang with those who are denying the resurrection, they will be lead astray.
 He goes on to say that they do not know God and so it is expected for them to act that way but, as Christians, the believers knew better.

-But someone will ask, 'How are the dead raised?
-With what kind of body will they come?'
-How foolish!
-What you sow does not come to life unless it dies.
+But someone will ask, "In what manner are the dead raised?
+What sort of body do they have?"
+Stupid!
+When you sow a seed, it doesn't come alive unless it first dies.

 Now, Paul shifts the focus from the truth that the resurrection happens to what it looks like.
 He begins to explain by using the example of planting crops which was something that everyone back then could understand.
 He reminds them of the fact that, in order to have a crop, a seed must be buried in the ground.